Christmas Frozen Yogurt Bark - A fun and healthy Christmas themed snack that the kids will love making and eating. Perfect for a summer Christmas.

 - 5 Strawberries (chopped into small pieces)

-- 1 tbsp Dried Cranberries
+- 1 tablespoon Dried Cranberries

 - Thinly slice the kiwis and then, using a tree shaped cookie cutter, cut a tree from each slice.*